 Arietids Meteor Shower (June 7-8)

-The Arietid meteor shower, which peaks during the daylight hours, can still produce some beautiful shooting stars for early risers.
+The Arietids will peak during the daylight hours, but they may still produce some beautiful shooting stars for early risers.
 (Photo: Robert Emperley/flickr)

-Despite the sun obscuring much of the Arietids fiery display, there's still a chance to catch some before sunrise on the mornings of June 7 and 8.
+Despite the sun obscuring much of the Arietids' fiery display, there's still a chance to catch some before sunrise on the mornings of June 7 and 8.
 And if waking up early to see shooting stars is disagreeable, why not try hearing them?
-The Arietids are also known as a "radio shower" due to the way their intense speed (upwards of 75,000 mph) through Earth's atmosphere create whining radar echoes.
-According to NASA, you can listen to them burning up by using a simple ham radio.
+The Arietids are also known as a "radio shower" due to the way their intense speed (upwards of 75,000 mph) through Earth's atmosphere creates whining radar echoes.
+According to NASA, you can listen to them burning up by simply using a ham radio.

-June's full moon is also the year's smallest, due to the point in its orbit that places it the furthest from the Earth.
-Known as apogee, the moon will be some 250,000 miles away from Earth, appearing up to 14 percent smaller and less luminous.
+June's full moon will arrive in the early morning hours of June 28 at 12:53 a.m.
 Like other monthly lunar cycles, this moon is so-named by Native Americans for its timing with ripening strawberries.
 It's also known as the Green Corn Moon and the Honey Moon (due to the first spring crop of honey from hives across the Northern Hemisphere.)

 Saturn appears in the upper center of this photo, with an orange Mars shining bright to the right.
 Just below Saturn and to the right is the star Antares.
 (Photo: Glenn Marsch/flickr)

-On the evening of June 15, Saturn will be at both its brightest and closest position to Earth.
+On the evening of June 27, Saturn will be at its brightest and closest position to Earth.
 Known as opposition (because the planet will appear opposite the sun in our sky), Saturn's golden color will shine as bright as any of the brightest stars in the evening sky.

 Bootids Meteor Shower (June 27)

-The Bootids meteor shower on June 27 may only send a handful of shooting stars our way.
+The Bootids may only send a handful of shooting stars our way.
 (Photo: Kev Haworth Photography/flickr)

 The end of June brings the return of the Bootids meteor shower, an annual event that (thankfully) can be enjoyed during the evening hours.
 Well, "enjoyed" may not be the right word, as the Bootids are notorious for having extremely weak displays, with as little as two to three shooting stars per hour.
 The reason they're worth mentioning at all is because some years, they've littered the sky with streaks of light.